Jmwofford/babyDiv_WDI-curriculum/morning_exercises/react/react-refresh/README.md

 # React Refresh!

 It's been a few weeks since the last time we built a UI using React.
 This morning, use `create-react-app` to build a basic ToDo list.
+Example solution is provided in the `todo` directory.

 Requirements: